-A flexible learning area that incorporates twenty-five

-desktop computers BYOD workstations facilitating individual, group and class learning with a portable interactive board.
-A multimedia learning area with thirty desktop computer workstations and interactive board.
+A flexible learning area that incorporates twenty-five desktop computers BYOD workstations facilitating individual, group and class learning with a portable interactive board.
+A multimedia learning area with thirty desktop computer workstations and interactive board .
 A small group room with interactive board which can be used for a variety of teaching and learning experiences.
 A Reading area surrounding the fiction collection, providing a wonderful reading space for students in both lesson and recreational time.
-All Junior classes have regular reading periods in this area.
+Senior study space provides a dedicated area for students in Years 11 and 12 to work during their study periods.